A condensed, practical Bash reference for day-to-day scripting. Bash-specific where noted.

 IFS controls word-splitting default: space, tab, newline

-IFS=$'\n' split only on newline safe for filenames with spaces
+IFS=$'\n' split only on newline safer for filenames with spaces

 IFS=: split on colon useful for parsing $PATH